12th World Day Against the Death Penalty: Mental Health

 To know more about the death penalty...

-... all over the world: read the Facts & Figures
+... all over the world: read the Facts & figures (download on right)

-... in the Caribbean: read the leaflet and the detailed factsheet
+... and mental health: read the leaflet and the detailed factsheet (download on right)

 Take action to stop crime, not lives:

 1. Organize a public debate and a movie screening with exonerees, murder victim’s families, experts, to raise awareness on the reality of the death penalty